“Instant gratification is not soon enough.”

 Keep Monkey Brain Out of Your Life

 Monkey Brain likes to look good and feel good.
-He’s a sucker for a fad diet and a bottle of pills which will give you a six-pack.
-Get rich quick schemes sound like sure fire methods to the easy life.
-Monkey Brain swears Robert Heinlein’s saying “there ain’t no such thing as a free lunch” was aimed at everyone else.
+He’s a sucker for a fad diet and a bottle of pills that will give you a six-pack.
+Get-rich-quick schemes sound like surefire methods for an easy life.
+Monkey Brain swears Robert Heinlein’s saying “There ain’t no such thing as a free lunch” was aimed at everyone else.
 Don’t let Monkey Brain win these arguments.

 If you can take these steps, you’ll come a long way in beating Monkey Brain at his game and you’ll make your financial life much more secure.